imAIgene-Dream3D/BEHAV3D/README.md

 ## Demo

-You can run BEHAV3D on demo data to see examples of the results.\
+You can run BEHAV3D on demo data to see examples of the results.
+This will take <15 minutes\
 \
 There are 2 demos:
 - tcell_demo    (For 'tcell_dynamics_classification' )